justinjiajia/cloud_security/labs/lab_6_1.md

     Then, close the tab that displays *Subscription confirmed!*

-    > Amazon SNS is a fully managed messaging service that provides the ability to send messages to users at scale through SMS, mobile push, and email.
+    > Amazon SNS (short for Simple Notification Service) is a fully managed messaging service that provides the ability to send messages to users at scale through SMS, mobile push, and email.

 Now, you've created all the resources needed for this lab.
 The meaning of the previous steps will become clear after we learn CloudFormation for automation.